scottaohara/aria_links/README.md

 }
 ```

-__Optional Option - opening in a new window__
+### Optional Option - opening in a new window
-Add a `data-blank` attribute to the same element as the `data-action="aria-link"`, to make the link open in a new window.
+Including a `data-blank` attribute on the same element as the `data-action="aria-link"`, will allow the custom link to open in a new window.

 ```html
 <span data-action="aria-link"